arachne-framework/architecture/adr-003-config-implementation.md

 - The configuration is how an application author communicates their intent about how their application should fit together and run, at a higher, more conceptual level than code.
-- The configuration schema is how module authors communcate to application authors what settings, entities and structures are available for them to use in their applications.
+- The configuration schema is how module authors communicate to application authors what settings, entities and structures are available for them to use in their applications.
 - The configuration schema is how module authors communicate to other